DataDog/integrations-extras/fairwinds_insights/README.md

 ## Setup

-You'll need to have an account at insights.fairwinds.com to use this integration.
+You'll need to have an account at insights.fairwinds.com to use this App.
 You can also sign up for Fairwinds Insights in the Datadog Marketplace.

 Once your account is set up, you can add this UI App to any Datadog dashboard.